 Until it isn’t.
 Walking your client through the ‘after,’ you aren’t met with the enthusiasm you’ve come to expect once your work is done.
 After awkward silence, they inform you the whole thing is just off.
 And not just a few tweaks here and there, your overall finished product looks nothing like what they envisioned.
 In an effort to restyle, you suggest switching out some furniture and other pieces, but it still just isn’t working.
 Somehow your styles are not in sync, and unfortunately, this homeowner didn’t share any signs of dissatisfaction before it was too late.

-Fortunately, however, this is where an airtight contract will come in handy.
+Fortunately, however, this is where an airtight home staging service contract will come in handy.
 Return to your original agreement and recoup your time and effort.
 Business is business, after all.
 And sometimes a client is just not the right one for you.